harveyt/moysetutoring/content/post/tom.md

 ---
 date: "2020-01-08T13:00:00-08:00"
 title: "Tom"
 description: "Swoosh.
-The train glides along the tracks, as if is on... ell, rails."
+The train glides along the tracks, as if is on... well, rails."
 keywords:
 weight:
 ---